mnashemhlanga/printf/README.md

-My contribution to the printf project
+My contribution on printf project